vowstar/k210-linux-nommu/linux-kernel/Documentation/spi/spi-summary.rst

  - CPHA indicates the clock phase used to sample data; CPHA=0 says sample on the leading edge, CPHA=1 means the trailing edge.

-   Since the signal needs to stablize before it's sampled, CPHA=0 implies that its data is written half a clock before the first clock edge.
+   Since the signal needs to stabilize before it's sampled, CPHA=0 implies that its data is written half a clock before the first clock edge.
 The chipselect may have made it become available.